mattcarter11/YouKnowWhen-lib/data/ebackoff/README.md

 The score `factor` is used to determine the backoff velocity, the value must be scaled by 100 *(x1.5 times -> 150)*.
 Each time the `ebackoff:from_<..>` function is called, the factor is reset to 100.

     scoreboard players set factor ebackoff 150

+## Fall off blocks

+The score `entity_shifts` is used as a flag to determine if the entity stops moving when approaching the edge of a block, 0: no, 1: yes.
+(Doesn't work 100% of the times)
+If not indicate, this flag is always active (1) when calling the `ebackoff` functions.

 # Legend